 All Norton plans come with a 100 percent guarantee.
 That means that your machine will stay free of malware.
 If it doesn’t, Norton will refund you.
 While the guarantee comes with all plans, the inexpensive Norton Security Standard isn’t as attractive as other options.

 It can protect a single device from malware, but that’s it.
 The ideal plan is Norton Security Premium, which can protect up to 10 devices using Windows, macOS, Android or iOS and comes with 25GB of secure storage, to boot.
-That isn’t much compared to the best cloud storage providers, but it’s something.
+That isn’t much compared to the best cloud storage providers, but it’s something (see our cloud price comparison if cloud storage is something you’re considering).

 The more expensive Norton Security Deluxe comes with all the features of Premium in addition to LifeLock identity theft protection.
 The LifeLock package insures you for up to $1 million.
 It monitors your credit report and the dark web for signs of identity theft, too.